idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 So far, so good.

 Now suppose the host loads Plug-in B. It will also want to load `System.Reactive.Linq.dll`, but the CLR will notice that it has already loaded that component.
 The critical detail here is that the `System.Reactive.Linq.dll` files in the `lib\net40` and `lib\net45` folders have **the same name, public key token, and version number**.
 The .NET Framework assembly loader therefore considers them to have the same identity, despite being different files with different contents.
-So when Plug-in B comes to try to use `System.Reactive.Linq.dll`, the CLR will just let it use the same one that was loaded on behalf of Plug-in A. (It won't even look at Plug-in B's copy, because it has every reason to believe that it is identical—it has the exact same fully-qualified name, after all.)
+So when Plug-in B comes to try to use `System.Reactive.Linq.dll`, the loader will just use the same one that was loaded on behalf of Plug-in A. (It won't even look at Plug-in B's copy, because it has every reason to believe that it is identical—it has the exact same fully-qualified name, after all.)
 But if Plug-in B is relying on any functionality specific to the `net45` version of that component, it will be disappointed, and we will runtime errors such as `MethodNotFoundException`.

 This tends not to be an issue with modern versions of .NET because we have [`AssemblyLoadContext`]([https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext) to solve this very problem.
 But with .NET Framework, this was a serious problem for plug-in hosts.